ravikumarmn/EchoFlag/README.md

 3. **Entry point**: Set the file to `src/app.py`.
 4. **Secrets / Env Vars**: In the app settings, add environment variable:
    - `OPENAI_API_KEY`: your OpenAI API key
+5. Backend note: Streamlit Cloud runs only the frontend.
+Host the FastAPI backend separately (e.g., on Render/Fly/EC2) and set `ECHOFLAG_API` env var to its base URL.
-5. **System dependency**: The app needs FFmpeg for audio processing.
-Streamlit Cloud installs it via the provided `packages.txt`.
+6. **System dependency**: The app needs FFmpeg for audio processing locally.
+On Streamlit Cloud, install via `packages.txt` if you also run audio conversions there.
 6. **Run**: Deploy.
 The app will build and start automatically.

 If you see build errors related to `pocketsphinx`, `swig`, or `ffmpeg` pip packages, remove them from `requirements.txt` (they are not needed).
-FFmpeg is installed as a system package via `packages.txt`.
+FFmpeg should be installed as a system package.

 ## Future Enhancements